Monroeville is a rural city that embraces its literary past

 1/4

-Monroe County High School lets students dual enroll in college classes
+Monroe County High School lets students dual-enroll in college classes

 Students are served by Monroe County Schools.
 They can attend Monroeville Elementary School, which holds a C-plus Niche grade.
-Monroeville Middle School receives a C score.
+Monroeville Middle School receives a C-plus score.
 Monroe County High School offers dual enrollment classes through local colleges and earns a B-minus.
 The private Monroe Academy, for kindergarten through 12th grade, has a B score.

 Monroeville Elementary School scores a C- from Niche.